10up/gutenberg-lessons/lessons/04-variations.md

 # Lesson 4: Block variations

 In the last lesson, we learned how to add styles to blocks.
-In this lesson, we're going to learn how to organize core and custom blocks into patterns or variations for easy reuse.
+In this lesson, we're going to learn how to organize core and custom blocks into variations for easy reuse.

 ## Learning Outcomes: